angular-ui/bootstrap/src/tooltip/docs/readme.md

 A lightweight, extensible directive for fancy tooltip creation.
 The tooltip directive supports multiple placements, optional transition animation, and more.

+There are three versions of the tooltip: `tooltip`, `tooltip-template`, and `tooltip-html-unsafe`:

+- `tooltip` takes text only and will escape any HTML provided.
+- `tooltip-template` takes text that specifies the location of a template to use for the tooltip.
+- `tooltip-html-unsafe` takes
-There are two versions of the tooltip: `tooltip` and `tooltip-html-unsafe`.
-The former takes text only and will escape any HTML provided.
-The latter takes whatever HTML is provided and displays it in a tooltip; it's called "unsafe" because the HTML is not sanitized. *The user is responsible for ensuring the content is safe to put into the DOM!*
+  whatever HTML is provided and displays it in a tooltip; it's called "unsafe" because the HTML is not sanitized. *The user is responsible for ensuring the content is safe to put into the DOM!*

 The tooltip directives provide several optional attributes to control how they will display: